 The question that some people might be asking is why someone who is buying or renting a home wouldn't try to find a location where the home prices are lower?
 Could it be that the home buyer or renter did not know that pot shops existed around the location?
 Well, the study indicated that housing prices were increased in all of the states that had legal pot shops.
 Once recreational marijuana, for example was legalized in the state of Colorado, it was discovered that single family homes near pot shops went up in property value in comparison to homes that were far away.
 What homeowner wouldn't want to have an increase in property value?
 And that is the main reason why people don't mind living near pot shops.

 Are you interested in becoming a grower in the cannabis field?
 Want to learn how to start your own cannabis grow business?
 Enroll today at the leading marijuana cultivation training school.
-Start your cannabis growing career with Cannabis Training University, the leading online cannabis school.
+Start your cannabis career with Cannabis Training University, the leading online marijuana university.